What Is Generative Engine Optimization (GEO)?

 Consistent positioning

-This is why thin content and generic blog posts are quietly losing value.
+That’s why thin, generic blog posts are quietly losing relevance.

 Answers real questions directly